 - MARRIOTT BONVOY BUSINESS AMERICAN EXPRESS ($125 Annual Fee)

-There are a few 35,000 point category 5 hotels nearby.
-The massive 1,400+ room Gaylord Palms and the 2,000+ room Orlando World Center Marriott mega-resort are both located literally just 1-2 minutes outside of Walt Disney World property.
-However, I can’t recommend either of them as somewhere to use your free night certificate.
+The massive 1,400+ room Gaylord Palms and the 2,000+ room Orlando World Center Marriott mega-resort are both located literally just 1-2 minutes outside of the Walt Disney World property.
+Looking at the same dates in July, there were several nights available for 35,000 points or less.

-The Gaylord Palms charges $26 a night for self-parking and a $30 a night resort fee.
-The World Center Marriott charges $24 per night for self-park and a $30 a night resort fee (going up to $35 on 1/1/21.)
-Using a “free” night at either of these hotels would cost you $55 to $65 per night.
+The Gaylord Palms charges $30 a night for self-parking and a $38 a night resort fee.
+The World Center Marriott charges $25 per night for self-park and a $42 a night resort fee.
+Using a “free” night at either of these hotels would cost you $67-$68 per night.
 Marriott does charge the resort fee, even on free nights as they state on their website.

 The Card Member may be responsible for payment of additional mandatory resort fees at properties where resort fees are applicable, and is responsible for all incidental charges.

-While both of these hotels offer amenities that other hotels in the area don’t, I don’t think it’s worth an extra $30 a day since you don’t come to Orlando to sit at your hotel.
+While both of these hotels offer amenities that other hotels in the area don’t, I don’t think it’s worth an extra $30 unless you’re coming to Orlando and plan on staying at your hotel.

 A better option is located in nearby Celebration, FL.